 scp email@example.com:/home/stu.dent/csci225/BigBank.java /home/ericka/Documents/csci225/BigBank.java

 csci225 sub-folder of the student's

 To copy a file from your computer to torque3:

 Windows does not come with a built-in SCP client.
 However, you can download WinSCP, which provides a graphical user interface much like Windows Explorer to help you move files back and forth between rizzo.cs.hope.edu and your Windows computer.
-You should be able to find WinSCP by Googling it.
+You should be able to find WinSCP by searching for it on Google.